 Shazia Khalid grew up in a small village near Toba Tek Singh, an agricultural hub in rural Punjab, Pakistan.
 Her family had been farming for the past 150 years.
 Trained as a social worker, she is passionate about connecting newcomers and immigrants to the Canadian farming sector.
 She has been a freelance farm writer and translator for the last 16 years.
 She has hands-on experience handling all interpretation and translation assignments for various Canadian and international media outlets and community organizations.
 She has been an active volunteer for newcomers and settlement agencies.
 Currently, she is working with the Canadian Farmer, a Guelph-based magazine for newcomers to Canada

-Rachel Telford works at Grain Farmers of Ontario as the managing editor of the association’s farmer-
+Rachel Telford works at Grain Farmers of Ontario as the manager of member relations, and is a regular contributor to Grain Farmers of Ontario farmer-

 member magazine, the Ontario Grain Farmer.

 Rachel holds a bachelor of journalism (broadcast major) from Ryerson University.
 She spent the early part of her career working for a Toronto production company that focused on rally car racing and then

 spent eight years as a news writer and assignment editor at The Weather Network.

 Rachel enjoys rural life in the Niagara Region with her husband and young daughter.